Monday, June 6, 2011

 I got a hot tip about how to make delicious kimchi from Sue, the owner of Kwik Check, a great sandwich shop on Madison Avenue here in Memphis.
 She told me that the reason their kimchi is so good is that they use a ground-up Korean pear in each batch as a sweet element to balance out the bitterness of the cabbage.
 Brilliant!
 But where in the heck was I going to find a Korean pear?
 Sue disappeared into the kitchen and re-emerged with a larger-than-softball sized fruit that had a golden skin.
 She was willing to let me have it if I wanted to try my hand at making kimchi.

 There was one more hurdle to jump before I could make my own kimchi: I needed some Korean red chili powder.
-I found some at the Asian Market on Summer at White Station.
+I found some at the Asian Market on Summer at White Station and at the Winchester Farmer's Market.
 The bright red powder was in a huge bag at a cost of $10, but it didn't look like I had much of a choice.
 (Seriously -- e-mail me if you want some chili powder.)
 In the end, I was really glad that I shelled out for it because it made my kimchi taste authentic.

 At home, I sliced into the fruit to see what it tasted like before I ground it into a chili paste.
 I would describe the texture as a cross between a crunchy apple and a Bartlett pear.
 The flavor was similar to honeysuckle on a summer's day.
 If you can't find a Korean pear, an asian pear would likely be a good substitute.
 Use this kimchi on rice, in soups, folded into a quesadilla, or on my Korean BBQ sliders.